linux-cultist/venv-selector.nvim/docs/OPTIONS.md

 ## Notes and best practices

 - If you rely on conda/anaconda environments, set search entries that return `type = "anaconda"` for the search so the plugin sets `CONDA_PREFIX` and other conda-specific vars correctly.
-- The plugin needs `fd` (or `fdfind`) installed for the default searches.
-If `fd` is not available, either install it or provide alternate `search` entries that use other commands.
+- The plugin uses `fd` (or `fdfind`) for the default searches.
+If `fd` is not available, provide alternate `search` entries that use other commands (for example `find` or a custom script).
-- Be careful when calling `activate_from_path` with system Python — that function expects a path to a virtual environment and may set environment variables incorrectly for system-wide interpreters.
+- Be careful when calling `activate_from_path` with the system Python — that function expects a path to a virtual environment and may set environment variables incorrectly for system-wide interpreters.
 - If you need very fast searches, limit the scope of your `fd` queries (avoid searching your entire home directory with `-H` unless necessary).
-See `docs/SEARCH.md` or the `config.lua` for default search definitions and flags.
+See `lua/venv-selector/config.lua` for default search definitions and flags.

 ---

+## Where to go next

+- Usage and actionable install examples: `docs/USAGE.md`
+- Public API and helper functions: `docs/API.md`
+- Example helper scripts (statusline, callbacks): `examples/`

-If you want, I can:
+If you want, I can also:
-- move the existing "Global options" block out of `README.md` (remove/de-duplicate) and insert a short link to this file,
-- create `docs/API.md` with the exposed functions and usage examples,
-- create example files under `examples/` for statusline and callbacks.

-Tell me which of those you want me to do next.
+- Add more small focused examples to `examples/` and reference them here,
+- Convert the options table into a machine-readable JSON/YAML for automated docs generation,
+- Or add inline examples for every option (longer form) in a separate `docs/OPTIONS_FULL.md`.